dustypomerleau/vesk/src/routes/info/cataract-surgery.md

         svg: IolNear,
         viewBox: "0, 100, 1200, 600",
         size: "large",
-        caption: "Near vision: Only the multifocal implant (right) has in in-focus near image.
+        caption: "Near vision: Only the multifocal implant (right) has an in-focus near image.
 The distance image is out of focus.
 The patient with a monofocal implant (left) will need to use reading glasses to move the clear image from distance to near.", };

     const slitlamp: PhotoFig = {